Skip to main content

 The legal landscape of wellness program accommodations is dynamic, with evolving interpretations from the EEOC.

-There is a narrow exception for wellness programs, but it comes with strict requirements, including that the provision of must be voluntary and that employees must provide written authorization.
+There is a narrow exception for wellness programs, but it comes with strict requirements, including that the provision of genetic information must be voluntary and that employees must provide written authorization.
 Employers are also prohibited from offering incentives for the provision of genetic information.

 What Are the Legal Intersections and Tensions